-- Refugees integrate more slowly into host countries' labor markets as compared to labor migrants. - Loss and depreciation of human capital and credentials during the asylum procedure negatively affect refugees' labor market integration. - Intake policies do not provide adequate assistance to refugees attempting to integrate into the host's labor market; this contributes to their poorer economic performance versus economic and family reunion migrants, particularly in the first few years after arrival. - Refugees' less effective adaptation to the host country's labor market leads to increased individual and societal costs.
+- Refugees integrate more slowly into host countries' labor markets compared to labor migrants, due to not being primarily selected for host country labor markets. - Loss and depreciation of human capital and credentials during asylum procedures and lower health levels hinder refugees' integration. - Introduction and settlement policies do not adequately help refugees attempting to integrate into the host's labor market; this contributes to their poorer economic performance, particularly in the first few years after arrival. - Refugees' less effective adaptation to the host country's labor market leads to increased individual and societal costs.